nes-lab/shepherd/software/test_timesync/Readme_D_analysis.md

 Setup:

 - same cisco switch
-- same software configuration
+- same software configuration (where possible)
-- data recorded with a logic pro 16 @ 500 MHz
+- data recorded with a Logic Pro 16 @ 500 MHz
 - nodes & network are at rest (baseline)

 ## GPIO - Jitter

 How accurate is the 100 ms trigger on different platforms?
-Lets visualize the jitter of one node.
+Let's visualize the jitter of one node.

 In numbers:
 - simplified